-Following the conclusion of his military service, Renault, with the help of a military colleague converted his De Dion-Bouon cycle into a four wheeled vehicle, this would not have been so remarkable, had it not been for a couple of inventions that Renault incorporated into his design.
+Following the conclusion of his military service, Renault, with the help of a military colleague converted his De Dion-Bouton cycle into a four-wheeled vehicle, this would not have been so remarkable, had it not been for a couple of inventions that Renault incorporated into his design.
 A universally jointed prop shaft and a three-speed gearbox plus reverse replaced Chains and belts and this technological advance would within months become the norm.
 Renault went on to patent this design in 1899.

 Louis Renault would remain in complete charge of the company for the next forty years, he was decorated for his services during the first world war with the Legion of Honor for his successful military designs, the most notable of which was the Renault FT-17 Tank, the first tank to have an armament placed inside a rotating turret.
-The Second World War however would not be so good for Louis, in 1939 he refused to make tanks for the French army, as a consequence the government acquired control.
-When France was invaded by the Nazi's all companies fell under the control of the German's and Louis decided to collaborate with the invading force.
-Liberation came in 1944 and Louis Renault was arrested for industrial collaboration, the Renault company was nationalised and shortly after Louis died, an autopsy would go on to prove his neck had been broken leading to suggestions that he had been murdered.
+The Second World War, however, would not be so good for Louis, in 1939 he refused to make tanks for the French army, as a consequence the government acquired control.
+When France was invaded, all companies fell under the control of the German's and Louis decided to collaborate with the invading force.
+Liberation came in 1944 and the Renault company was nationalised and shortly after Louis died.

 Although Renault launched many successful models during this forty-year period including the Renault 4 in 1961, the Renault 8 in 1962 and the Renault 5 in 1972, it found itself in a position in 1984 where it was losing one billion Francs each month.
-Major restructuring was needed and Georges Besse was installed as Chairman.
+A major restructuring was needed and Georges Besse was installed as Chairman.
 Besse set about cutting costs ruthlessly, many of Renault's non-core assets were sold off, staff were made redundant and Renaults activities in motorsport were curtailed.
-In 1986, having halved the deficit, Besse was murdered by a left wing terrorist group and his position was filled by Raymond Lévy who continued with the cutbacks until in 1987 Renault reached a point where its finances were stable.
+In 1986, having halved the deficit, Besse was murdered by a left-wing terrorist group and his position was filled by Raymond Levy who continued with the cutbacks until in 1987 Renault reached a point where its finances were stable.

-Renault made a return to Formula One in 2001 when it purchased the Benneton team and success followed quickly, they won their first race in 2003 and in both 2005 and 2006 they won the driver's and constructor's championships.
+Renault made a return to Formula One in 2001 when it purchased the Benetton team and success followed quickly, they won their first race in 2003 and in both 2005 and 2006 they won the drivers and constructor's championships.